John Vassall: In popular culture

-The suggestion of an improper relationship between Vassall and Tam Galbraith inspired a memorable sketch on the satirical BBC programme That Was the Week That Was, which was broadcast in 1963, in which Lance Percival played a senior civil servant detecting sexual innuendo in such conventional pleasantries as the salutation "My Dear Vassall" at the beginning of a letter.
+Contemporary media coverage (particularly in tabloids such as the Sunday Pictorial and Daily Mail) promoted the idea of an improper relationship between Vassall and Tam Galbraith, drawing on highly dubious evidence including letters written by Galbraith with the opening salutation "My Dear Vassall".
+This inspired a memorable sketch on the satirical BBC programme That Was the Week That Was, broadcast in early 1963, in which Lance Percival played a senior civil servant detecting sexual innuendo in this and similar conventional pleasantries.

-In 1980 the BBC broadcast a docudrama about the affair, in which Vassall was played by John Normington as "weak, vain and keen to be thought a gentleman".
+In 1980 the BBC broadcast a docudrama about the affair (as the first episode in a series, Spy!), in which Vassall was played by John Normington as "weak, vain and keen to be thought a gentleman", and Geoffrey Bennett was played by John Nettleton.
+Bennett and Lady Iris Hayter (wife of the British ambassador in Moscow when Vassall arrived there) subsequently complained to the BBC that they had not been consulted or advised that they were to be portrayed in the drama.